-3 AWE refers to a contractor for the DOE that hires Atomic Weapons Employees were lost or missing (42CFR82) and has developed an extensive collection of documented procedures and guidelines for fulfilling their mission.
+3 AWE refers to a contractor for the DOE that hires Atomic Weapons Employees

 Surrogate Data

 A common practice in exposure assessment is to use a well characterized set of monitoring data collected at one (primary) site to predict occupational exposure at other (secondary) sites where workers are performing similar tasks under similar conditions with materials that are predicted to generate similar concentrations of the contaminant in air.
 DCAS is authorized to adopt this practice if occupational exposure was unmonitored or if data is missing or highly uncertain (42CFR82).
 The USEPA also uses validated surrogate measurements in evaluating risk whenever direct measurements are not available (USEPA 1997), so the practice of using surrogate data is not unique to DCAS.
 If the tasks, exposure conditions, and/or source materials at the secondary location differ from those at the primary location, then predictions of occupational exposure for workers at the secondary location, based upon data from the primary location (as the surrogate), may be problematic (Seixas and Checkoway 1995).
 Surrogates for exposure measurements have limitations in their use especially when the metric for exposure has a distribution that is skewed.
 Furthermore, the industrial environment is highly variable with regards to ventilation, equipment, maintenance, and housekeeping within a facility and between different facilities.
 Therefore, identical operations conducted in different facilities may yield vastly different occupational exposures.
 Differences in worker training or experience may also affect occupational exposure.
 The use of surrogate data obtained from historical records relating to the early history of the DOE and AWE programs may be based upon methods and instruments that have insufficient sensitivity and reliability for developing a reliable estimate of exposure for workers who were unmonitored or inadequately monitored.
 Therefore, retrospective exposure assessment involving use of surrogate exposure data for workers at a facility that involves conditions or uses materials that differ from the surrogate facility is destined to be fraught with uncertainty and may produce results for workers at the secondary facility that are no better than a guess.